ilentt/xmldata/XML_folder_to_product.md

 node fruit
 where fruitID = <ID>
 ```
-### 5.3 Final result, combine image and text place holder together to build a c
+### 5.3.
+Final result, combine image and text place holder together to build a complete product.